Ethical Listening - What is it and How Do I Do it?

 Published: 10 September 2017

-As health professionals, we are well aware that ethics are a cornerstone of our practice.
-Not only are we regulated by a body that requires ethical practice as standard, we also have ethical obligations as humans, colleagues, family members, and friends, to listen effectively.
+Not only are we regulated by a body that requires ethical practice as standard, we also have ethical obligations as humans, colleagues, family members and friends to listen effectively.
 Additionally, the stronger or more intimate the relationship, the more we owe it to the speaker to be an ethical listener.

 We have two ethical obligations when listening: